 Surgical Skin Grafting

-Acellular dermal matrix, or AlloDerm, is a regenerative compound made up of biological components that promote cell population.
+Acellular dermal matrix, or AlloDerm, is a regenerative compound made up of natural biological components that promote cell population.
 AlloDerm is normally used to repair damaged sections in hernia and breast reconstruction procedures.

 AlloDerm penoplasty skin grafting complications may include: